mautic/user-documentation/docs/channels/emails.rst

 .. image:: images/emails/email-excluding-segments.png
   :width: 400
-  :alt: Screenshot showing selecting Segments that should be excluded
+  :alt: Screenshot showing selecting Segments to exclude.

 Mautic initiates the sending of these Emails with a :doc:`/configuration/cron_jobs` - see section on Send Scheduled Broadcasts - for example, Segment Emails - for more details on this.